19hours/sg-statutes/Acts/International Organisations (Immunities and Privileges) Act.md

 (iii) such persons employed on missions on behalf of the organisation as may be so specified,

-to such extent as may be specified in the order, the immunities and privileges set out in Part II of the Schedule; and
+to such extent as may be specified in the order, the immunities and privileges set out in Part II of the Second Schedule; and

+[Act 16 of 2016 wef 10/06/2016]

-(c) confer upon such other classes of officers and employees of the organisation as may be specified in the order, to such extent as may be so specified, the immunities and privileges set out in Part III of the Schedule,
+(c) confer upon such other classes of officers and employees of the organisation as may be specified in the order, to such extent as may be so specified, the immunities and privileges set out in Part III of the Second Schedule,

+[Act 16 of 2016 wef 10/06/2016]

-and Part IV of the Schedule shall have effect for the purpose of extending to the staff of such representatives and members as are mentioned in paragraph (b)(i) and to the families of officers of the organisation any immunities and privileges conferred on the representatives, members or officers under paragraph (b), except in so far as the operation of Part IV is excluded by the order conferring the immunities and privileges:
+and Part IV of the Second Schedule shall have effect for the purpose of extending to the staff of such representatives and members as are mentioned in paragraph (b)(i) and to the families of officers of the organisation any immunities and privileges conferred on the representatives, members or officers under paragraph (b), except in so far as the operation of Part IV is excluded by the order conferring the immunities and privileges:

 Provided that the order shall be so framed as to secure that there are not conferred on any person any immunities or privileges greater in extent than those which, at the time of the making of the order, are required to be conferred on that person in order to give effect to any international agreement in that behalf.

+[Act 16 of 2016 wef 10/06/2016]

 (3) Where immunities and privileges are conferred on any persons by an order made under subsection (2), the President —